Helmholtz-AI-Energy/beamer-template/README.md

 License
 -------

-The Helmholtz AI beamer template is distributed under the MIT license, see our [LICENSE](LICENSE) file for details.
+The Helmholtz AI beamer template is distributed under the BSD-3 license, see our [LICENSE](LICENSE) file for details.

 Copyrights
 ----------